-In general, the School will assume that Pupils' consent is not required for ordinary disclosure of their personal data to their Parents, for example for the purposes of keeping Parents informed about the Pupil's activities, progress and behaviour, and in the interests of the Pupil's welfare.
-That is unless, in the School's opinion, there is a good reason to do otherwise.
+In general, the school will assume that Pupils' consent is not required for ordinary disclosure of their personal data to their Parents, for example for the purposes of keeping Parents informed about the Pupil's activities, progress and behaviour, and in the interests of the Pupil's welfare.
+That is unless, in the school's opinion, there is a good reason to do otherwise.

-However, where a Pupil seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their Parents, the School may be under an obligation to maintain confidentiality unless, in the School's opinion, there is a good reason to do otherwise - for example where the School believes disclosure will be in the best interests of the Pupil or other Pupils, or if required by law.
+However, where a Pupil seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their Parents, the school may be under an obligation to maintain confidentiality unless, in the school's opinion, there is a good reason to do otherwise - for example where the school believes disclosure will be in the best interests of the Pupil or other Pupils, or if required by law.

-Pupils are required to respect the personal data and privacy of others, and to comply with the School's E-Safety Policy, Mobile Phone & Personal Devices Policy, Photographs & Images of Children Policy, Acceptable Use of Technology Policy - Pupils and the School rules.
+Pupils are required to respect the personal data and privacy of others, and to comply with the school's E-Safety Policy, Mobile Phone & Personal Devices Policy, Photographs & Images of Children Policy, Acceptable Use of Technology Policy - Pupils.